The Marshall Project: Critical reception

-The Marshall Project has also been praised for its timely launch given current bipartisan interest in criminal justice reform in the United States.

-The Marshall Project has been compared with the Innocence Project, but distinguishes itself because its focus is not merely on innocent people ensnared by the criminal justice system but also on guilty people whose rights to due process, fair trial, and proportionate punishment are violated.
+The Marshall Project has also been compared with the Innocence Project, but distinguishes itself because its focus is not merely on innocent people ensnared by the criminal justice system but also on guilty people whose rights to due process, fair trial, and proportionate punishment are violated, and is considered an advocacy group by some.

 Awards and honors

-In 2016, The Marshall Project and partner ProPublica won the Pulitzer Prize for Explanatory Reporting for "An Unbelievable Story of Rape" described as "a startling examination and exposé of law enforcement's enduring failures to investigate reports of rape properly and to comprehend the traumatic effects on its victims", as well as a George Polk Award for the same piece.
+In 2016, The Marshall Project and partner ProPublica won the Pulitzer Prize for Explanatory Reporting for "An Unbelievable Story of Rape" described as "a startling examination and exposé of law enforcement's enduring failures to investigate reports of rape properly and to comprehend the traumatic effects on its victims".
 In 2019, this piece was adapted into the Netflix series Unbelievable.

-In 2017, The Marshall Project won a National Magazine Award for general excellence in the category of Literature, Science and Politics.
-This was the website's first National Magazine Award.

-Also in 2017, The Marshall Project was named as a collaborator (alongside ProPublica) when This American Life won a Peabody Award for "Anatomy of Doubt".
+Also in 2017, it was named as a collaborator (alongside ProPublica) when This American Life won a Peabody Award for "Anatomy of Doubt".

 In 2018, The Marshall Project was awarded a national Edward R. Murrow Award for "Overall Excellence" for a small digital newsroom.
 It also won the award for General Excellence in Online Journalism from Online News Association.
 Its 2017 documentary series "We Are Witnesses" was nominated for the 39th Annual News & Documentary Emmy Award.
 Its 2019 installment of the "We Are Witnesses" series was nominated for the 41st Annual News & Documentary Emmy Award for "Outstanding New Approaches" in the documentary category.

-In 2021, the Marshall Project was awarded a Goldsmith Prize for Investigative Reporting for reporting on conditions in the Mississippi penal system.
 The Marshall Project was awarded the Pulitzer Prize in National Reporting in 2021 for a yearlong investigation into injuries caused by police dog bites.
-The prize was shared with AL.com, IndyStar and the Invisible Institute.
+The prize was shared with AL.com, IndyStar, and the Invisible Institute.